Restream/reindexer/readme.md

 - There is an object cache on the Go level for deserialized documents produced after query execution.
 Future queries use pre-deserialized documents, which cuts repeated deserialization and allocation costs

 - The Query interface uses `sync.Pool` for reusing internal structures and buffers.
-  Combining of these techings lets Reindexer execute most of queries without any allocations.
+  The combination of these technologies allows Reindexer to handle most queries without any allocations.

 ### Full text search